 21.54.090 - Development requirements-Limited development areas.

-- A. Proposed low-intensity and moderate-intensity development may be permitted in the limited development areas, but shall be subject to strict regulation to prevent adverse impacts on habitat or water quality. - 1.
-A developer shall protect any habitat protection area located in forests, developed woodlands, or undeveloped open space.
+A. Proposed low-intensity and moderate-intensity development may be permitted in the limited development areas, but shall be subject to strict regulation to prevent adverse impacts on habitat or water quality.

 Habitat Protection Areas.